 Teeth whitening toothpaste is the simplest and lowest-cost option for whitening your teeth.
 You can buy these at grocery stores for around the same price as regular toothpaste.
 You use it exactly like regular toothpaste — brush at least twice a day.

 Dental insurance doesn’t generally cover cosmetic treatments, but it may help cover many routine and medically necessary procedures.
 It can help with basic routines to more complex issues.
 Most can help cover preventative and diagnostic services.
-And depending on the insurance policy you choose, it can help with more major expensive services.
+And depending on the insurance policy you choose, it can help with more expensive services.

 Dental insurance doesn’t generally cover teeth whitening since this type of procedure is cosmetic.
 Fortunately, there are lower-priced whitening alternatives that are easy to access.